pabloargote/pabloargote.github.io/_pages/publications.md

 "From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (Revise and resubmit).

-"Anti-Elite Attitudes and Support for Independent Candidates), with Giancarlo Visconti (Revise and resubmit).
+"Anti-Elite Attitudes and Support for Independent Candidates", with Giancarlo Visconti (Revise and resubmit).

 "Understanding the Impact of South-South Migration", with Lucas Perelló (Revise and resubmit).

 "Interventions to Counter Misinformation: Lessons from the Global North and Applications to the Global South", with Rob Blair, Jessica Gottlieb, Charlene Stainfield, Laura Paler, and Brendan Nyhan.

+"Ideological vs. Issue Voting: Evidence from Chile", with Giancarlo Visconti.

 “Internet Access and Gender Attitudes: Evidence from Latin America", with Daniela Urbina.